 The magazine is also home to the Seafield Collection of Arms.
 In the Fort Major's house facing the parade ground is the Regimental Museum of the Queen's Own Highlanders.

 Other ways are also found to bring Fort George to life.
-On our most recent visit a tented camp had been set up by the 36th Regiment of Foote, an amateur group who give drill and musketry demonstrations and recreate the daily life of Redcoats in the 1750s.
+On one visit a tented camp had been set up by the 36th Regiment of Foote, an amateur group who give drill and musketry demonstrations and recreate the daily life of Redcoats in the 1750s.